mdo992/bobsgame-fonts/Pixel Sans.md

 2. Go to any website or page written or translated in Japanese or Korean.
 Example: [Seesaa Wiki animation staff database page list](https://seesaawiki.jp/w/radioi_34/l/), in Japanese only.
 3. Open up the settings in your browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for Japanese and Korean.
 5. Use 8 points as the font size in Netscape or Mozilla.
-(OS/2 users will appreciate that 12 has to be used.)
+Haiku users will appreciate that 10 points has to be used.
+OS/2 users will appreciate that 12 points has to be used.